MoserMichael/jscriptparse/PYXTUT.md

 ```

-You can make your own function that computes the sum of the suqare and the cube of a number
+You can make your own function that computes the sum of the square and the cube of a number

 ```
 > def s(x) x * x + x * x * x